 - MultiHop server option doubles up on protection

-NO-LOGS PRIVACY FOR MULTIPLE DEVICES:Surfshark offers comprehensive “no logs” online protection and privacy for users who are looking to keep all of their devices safe and private while online.
+NO-LOGS PRIVACY AT A BARGAIN PRICE:Surfshark offers comprehensive “no logs” online protection and privacy for users who are looking to keep all of their devices safe and private while online.
+The provider offers low-priced multi-year subscriptions.
 A 30-day money-back guarantee is available.

 Read my full review of Surfshark.